 - Less is more.
 Resist the temptation to fill the board with a lot of text.

-The BSU faculty member owns the content of the video created and is welcome to host the video on YouTube, Office 365 Stream, or we can are happy to post it on our TTC YouTube or Stream channels.
+The BSU faculty member owns the content of the video created and is welcome to host the video on YouTube, Office 365 Stream, or we can post it on our TTC YouTube or Stream channels.

 Contact Us to Get Started: